-The Nomination and Selection Committee of the NAEYC Commission on Early Childhood Associate Degree Accreditation is inviting nominations for Commissioners to serve one term January 1, 2015 through December 31, 2017, with the possibility of a second term January 1, 2018 through December 31, 2020.
+The Nomination and Selection Committee of the NAEYC Commission on Early Childhood Associate Degree Accreditation is inviting applications for Commissioners to serve one term January 1, 2015 through December 31, 2017, with the possibility of a second term January 1, 2018 through December 31, 2020.

 Responsibilities: The NAEYC Commission on Early Childhood Associate Degree Accreditation has the primary charge of rendering accreditation decisions.
 The Commission is a self-managing group, with clear structure, policies, and procedures that support the accreditation decision-making process.
 Commission members primarily represent early childhood leaders from associate degree programs, along with professionals from four-year and graduate teacher education and other sectors of the early childhood field.
 Commission members have vested responsibility for the accreditation decision-making process.
 The Commission also contributes to accreditation policy and procedures, and the revision of professional preparation standards.
-(2011 Accreditation Handbook p.
-6) The Commission is guided by its own founding principles as well as the guidelines for strong higher education accreditation practice as defined by Association of Specialized and Professional Accreditors (ASPA), the Council for Higher Education Accreditation (CHEA), and the U.S. Department of Education.
+The Commission is guided by its own founding principles as well as the guidelines for strong higher education accreditation practice as defined by Association of Specialized and Professional Accreditors (ASPA), the Council for Higher Education Accreditation (CHEA), and the U.S. Department of Education.